noeleo/raft/README.md

 at 100 + rand (100) [in the range of 100 to 200 ms].
 Should you have a slower processor you will need to increase the timeout; if you have a faster processor you will need to decrease the timeout.

+Timer Tests
+The test suite for the SnoozeTimer module is in test_timer.rb.
+These tests test the following
+cases:
+  1. Testing the Alarm Going Off: A timer is set for 3 seconds.
+We check to see whether a timer does not go off within a second of setting the timer on.
+3.5 seconds after turning on the timer we check to see that it has gone off.
+  2. Testing Multiple Timers: We create 2 timers with 3 seconds each.
+We check to see that both alarms go off after 3 seconds of creation.
+  3. Testing Reset of Alarms: We set an alarm for 3 seconds.
+We wait for 1.5 seconds and make sure the alarm does not go off.
+We then reset the alarm and make sure it goes off 3.5 seconds of the alarm going off
+  4. Test Multiple Timers at Same Tick: We set a timer for 3 seconds.
+We wait 4 seconds to make surethe timer goes off.

 Test: Term Incrementing
 -Terms are sent with every RPC